StatistikStadtZuerich/sszvis/docs/bar-chart-vertical-nested/README.md

 ]
 ```

+#### Caution

+Because it uses a [d3 stack](https://d3js.org/d3-shape/stack) under the hood, this component will assign two special values to each data point passed to it: `0`, the baseline value for each point, and `1`, the extent of each point.
+This assignment will overwrite any existing properties on the data object named `0` or `1`.

 ### Configuration

 The nestedStackedBarsVertical component is a complex component which is used to create a vertical stacked bar chart with nested groups.
 To define the data structure first use the `sszvis.cascade` function to group the data by the first key, and then use the `sszvis.stackedBarVerticalData` function to compute the layout of the stacks.